aboutbits/elasticsearch-workshop/exercise-search/exercises.md

 ## Exercise 1 - Fetch & Import Dataset

-First, you have to fetch the dataset and import all the data into Elasticsearch.
+First, you have to fetch the dataset and import all the data into Elasticsearch if you haven't done this before.
 We prepared already these scripts for you.
 Just execute the following scripts.

 ```bash
 docker-compose run --rm python python dataset/fetch.py